Courses

 AS Foundational Abilities: Science and Data (FA2)

-This two-semester sequence in calculus-based general physics is identical in subject matter to AS.171.101-AS.171.102, covering mechanics, heat, sound, electricity and magnetism, optics, and modern physics, but differs in instructional format.
 Rather than being presented via lectures and discussion sections, it is instead taught in an "active learning" style with most class time given to small group problem-solving guided by instructors.
+In this term, the topics covered include the basic principles of classical mechanics and fluids as well as an introduction to wave motion.
 Midterm exams for every section are given during the 8 AM section time!
 Accordingly, students registering for sections at times other than 8 AM must retain availability for 8 AM sections as needed.
-Recommended Corequisites: (AS.173.111) AND (AS.110.106 or AS.110.108 or AS.110.113)

 Distribution Area: Engineering, Natural Sciences